 There are MANY ways to meditate but the common thread is learning to work with the mind.
 Awareness, focus, and relaxation are key elements.

-Meditation is to the mind what exercise is to the body!
+Medication is to the mind what exercise is to the body!
 EVERYONE!
-Absolutely ANYONE and EVERYONE can benefit from meditation!
+Absolutely ANYONE and EVERYONE can benefit from meditation.

 Meditation is Hard

 A big reason why meditation may seem hard is that we overcomplicate it.
 We try so hard to meditate the “right” way and get frustrated because we think we’re doing it wrong.